SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/introduction.md

     atcConfig: 'atcConfig.yml'
 ```
 If one stage of the pipeline is not configured in this yml file, the stage will not be executed during the pipeline run.

+### Extension

+A documentation on how to extend stages can be found [here](https://sap.github.io/jenkins-library/extensibility/).
+This can be used to display ATC results with the Checksytle Plugin.